alainncls/strava-segments-to-nfts/README.md

 * ✔️ Upload image to IPFS
 * ✔️ Make an NFT from this image
+* ❌ Frontend connection with MetaMask
-* ❌ MetaMask connect from the frontend
+* ❌ Mint NFTs from the frontend with MetaMask

 ### Advanced stuff